-4.2.5.2.
-Assessment of allergenicity of the whole GM plant

-Another issue is that allergenicity of the whole crop could be increased as an unintended effect of the random insertion of the transgene in the genome of the host, for example through qualitative or quantitative modification of the pattern of expression of endogenous proteins.
-Such unintended effects may occur at each genetic modification (i.e. in MON 863, MON 810, and NK603) but also in the triple transgenic plant after crossbreeding of MON 863, MON 810, and NK603.
+4.2.5.2 Assessment of allergenicity of the whole GM plant or crop unintended effects may occur at each genetic modification (i.e. in MON 863 and in NK603) but also in the double transgenic plant after crossbreeding of MON 863 and NK603.
 However, this issue does not appear relevant to the Panel since maize is not considered a common allergenic food.
 Food allergies to maize are of low frequency and mainly occur in populations of specific geographic areas.
 Rare cases of occupational allergy to corn dust have been reported.
 There is no reason to expect that the use of GM maize will significantly increase the intake and exposure to maize.
 Therefore a possible overexpression of any endogenous protein, which is not known to be allergenic, would be unlikely to alter the overall allergenicity of the whole plant or the allergy risk for consumers.